-Here at Carlingford Court Medical Centre we strongly believe in fostering a family centred approach to care where each family member is as important as the other.
-Our Centre takes pride in being able to share knowledge and expertise to support patients prepare for new additions to their family.
+The GP’s at Carlingford Court Medical Centre strongly believe in fostering a family centred approach to care where each family member is as important as the other.
+The Centre’s GP’s take pride in being able to share knowledge and expertise to support patients prepare for new additions to their family.

-All of our doctors are able provide advice to patients about prenatal care.
+All of the doctors at this centre are able provide advice to patients about prenatal care.

-Dr Sandya Wanigaratne and Dr Stephanie Weinrauch are both registered antenatal Shared Care GP’s that are experienced prenatal, antennal and postnatal providers whom support and educate their patients throughout pregnancy, birth and postnatal care of the newborn babe.
+Dr Sandya Wanigaratne, Dr Wei Lei, Dr Seema Siddiqui and Dr Stephanie Weinrauch are experienced antenatal Shared Care GP’s that are experienced prenatal, antennal and postnatal providers whom support and educate their patients throughout pregnancy, birth and postnatal care of the newborn babe.

 The centre is well equipped to monitor mother and baby with and, provide necessary vaccination throughout pregnancy for pregnant women and their close relatives.